 To combat this, there are many honey sellers who heat their honey in order to reduce the rate of crystallization.

 Unfortunately, exposing honey to such high temperatures kills many of the nutritional qualities of honey.

 With Tupelo honey, you never have to worry about that.
 Tupelo honey can remain as liquid gold for years, even if kept at room temperature.

-This is just what you need as a honey drizzle.
+This is just one of the benefits of Tupelo honey, especially when you need a honey drizzle.

 3. Can be Used by Diabetics